Code-Institute-Submissions/rockanrolla/README.md

   + [Font mockup 08](assets/project_docs/Font_selection_research/04_White_Black_Monoton_Ranchers_Combo.jpg)

++ __*Flexbox:*__

-+ __*Flexbox:*__ 'How to' documentation has been researched and coding examples edited from this sites:
+  The next 'How to' documentation has been researched and coding examples edited from this sites:

   - [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

   - [w3school - CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp)

   - [Scrimba - Flexbox](https://scrimba.com/g/gflexbox)

-  A Complete Guide to Flexbox
++ __*Sliders:*__

-+ __*Sliders:*__ 'How to' documentation has been researched and coding examples edited from this sites:
+  The next 'How to' documentation has been researched and coding examples edited from this sites:

   - [Slider with just HTML and CSS](https://css-tricks.com/can-get-pretty-far-making-slider-just-html-css/)

   - [Image Slider Using HTML And CSS Only](http://qnimate.com/creating-a-slider-using-html-and-css-only/)

-  After various attemps to implement the slider / carousel only with Html and Css, it  became an 'horrendous' visual feature for the project so I decided to implement a generic example from Bootstrap and adapt its code to make it functional for the site.
+  But after various attemps to implement the slider / carousel only with Html and Css, it became an 'horrendous' visual feature for the project so I decided to implement a generic example from Bootstrap and adapt its code to make it functional for the site.
 This feature has been implemented to index.html("The Albums"), pict.html ("The concerts"), events.html ("Upcoming Events").

   - [Bootstrap Carousel with javascript](https://getbootstrap.com/docs/3.4/javascript/#carousel-examples)

 + __*Back to top button:*__ 'How to' documentation has been researched and coding examples edited from this site: